Miele is a well-known brand in the appliance industry, and customers from all over the world seek out their products for household or commercial use.

 At times, you will notice your oven-cooked food to be unevenly baked.

-This is a common problem with Miele ovens that are often disguised as cooking mistakes.
+This is a common problem with Miele ovens which are often disguised as cooking mistakes.

 Miele oven baking unevenly is typically caused by the bake element being burnt out, only the broil element will heat the oven.
 As a result, the oven will heat unevenly.
 When the bake element is properly heated, it glows red hot.